LEAD SEO TITLE HERE

 Margins in our segment are being squeezed from both ends.
 On the cost side: property liability insurance has risen sharply across most U.S. markets; property tax reassessments have outpaced income growth in many destination areas; utility costs remain well above pre-2021 baselines; and the cost of goods reflects two years of inflationary pressure that has moderated only slightly.

 On the revenue side, the capacity to absorb these increases through ADR growth has reached a ceiling in many markets.
-Guests who embraced premium boutique experiences post-pandemic have grown more value-conscious.
-The bifurcation benefiting ultra-luxury properties has not translated to the 4-to-16-room inn in a New England village or a mid-Atlantic wine country corridor.
-The result is a profit environment that is genuinely challenged — and for Buyers considering traditional financing, a serious structural problem.
+Guests who embraced premium experiences post-pandemic have grown more value-conscious.
+The division between ultra luxury and economy experiences that is driving growth in ultra-luxury properties has not translated as clearly to the average 8 room Inn in a New England village setting (your property description here…).
+The result is a profit environment that is genuinely challenged — and for Buyers considering traditional financing, this creates a significant barrier to moving forward at terms that support ongoing structural and cosmetic improvements to the asset to improve rates and continually building reserves.

 The Financing Gap: When DSCR Meets Reality

-Most commercial and specialty hospitality lenders now require a Debt Service Coverage Ratio of 1.20 to 1.30x minimum for boutique lodging properties — with lenders on the conservative end requiring 1.35x or higher for seasonal or independent assets.
-Given compressed NOI and commercial borrowing costs in the 6.5%–8.5% range through 2025, many otherwise sound Inn acquisitions simply do not pencil at prevailing asking prices.
+Most commercial and hospitality lenders now require a Debt Service Coverage Ratio of 1.25 to 1.3x minimum for boutique lodging properties — with lenders on the conservative end requiring 1.35x or higher for seasonal or independent Inns.
+Given compressed Net Operating Income (NOI) and commercial borrowing costs in the 6.5%–8.5% range through 2025, many otherwise sound Inn acquisitions simply do not pencil at current asking prices.

-Transaction velocity in our segment peaked in 2022 and 2023, when capital was more accessible and inn operating performance was near historic highs.
-That pace has moderated on a national scale — and the moderation reflects the math of acquisition financing, not a lack of genuine and growing Buyer interest.
+The number of transactions in our segment peaked in 2022 and 2023, when capital was more accessible and Inn income and cash flow was near historic highs.
+That pace has moderated on a national scale — and the moderation reflects the basics of financing, not a lack of genuine and growing Buyer interest.
 While an abundance of time and/or egos have a tendency to drive deals off the tracks, making a concerted effort to improve financial performance and, most critically, stabilize cash flow that supports your desired (or required) price is well worth the effort.
-Making a commitment to establishing a well balanced asset and business, ideally offering some value add to an incoming owner, is best done 3 – 5 years prior to a sale.
+Inn owners: a commitment to establishing a well balanced asset and business , is best done 3 – 5 years prior to a sale.
+Ideally offering some opportunity for future growth (not a fully matured business) to an incoming owner helps to motivate a Buyer to purchase and plan to put their spin on the asset and business model.

 The Valuation Paradox: Real Estate vs. Business Value

-The most intellectually honest challenge we can put to Sellers: the real estate value of your property and the investable business value are not always the same number — and in today’s market, the gap matters enormously.
+The most intellectually honest challenge we can put to Sellers: the real estate value of your property and the investable business value or “value as a going concern” are not always the same number — and in today’s market, the gap matters enormously.

-Across our 300+ completed transactions over the last decade, Cap Rates on Inns and B&B sales have consistently fallen below the national hospitality average of 10%.
+Across our 300+ completed transactions over the last decade, Cap Rates on Inns and B&B sales have consistently fallen around the national average of 10%.
 The real estate often commands a premium relative to the income it generates, particularly in destination markets where property values have appreciated significantly.
 For Sellers, this is validating.
-For Buyers underwriting on tax return income — especially investor buyers requiring 15%+ cap rates to justify the operational demands of Inn ownership — it creates real friction, and longer timelines to effect a sale.
+For Buyers underwriting on tax return income — especially investor buyers requiring 15%+ cap rates to justify the operational demands of Inn ownership — it creates real friction in discussions of price and value, and longer timelines to effect a sale.

 “The real estate value of your property and the investable business value are not always the same number — and in today’s market, the gap matters enormously.”